siderolabs/sidero/website/content/docs/v0.4/Getting Started/expose-services.md

 For most servers, TFTP (port 69/udp) will be needed.
 This is used for PXE booting, both BIOS and UEFI.
-Being a primitive UDP protocl, many load balancers do not support TFTP.
+Being a primitive UDP protocol, many load balancers do not support TFTP.
 Instead, solutions such as [MetalLB](https://metallb.universe.tf) may be used to expose TFTP over a known IP address.
 For servers which support UEFI HTTP Network Boot, TFTP need not be used.